 Area Rug On Broadloom

 When mapping out the correct size area rug, place all the furniture where you want it and use some painters tape to create an outline.
 This will help you visualize what size feels good to you in each space.
-If you notice that some of your rugs are on the small side, but you really like them, I would suggest placing a larger (and perhaps cheaper) area rug underneath.
+If you notice that some of your rugs are on the small side, but really like them, I’d suggest placing a larger (perhaps cheaper) area rug underneath.
 I love a win-win solution!